Drone safety review

 We have released the Terms of Reference for our review of aviation safety regulation of remotely piloted aircraft systems, commonly known as drones.

-A discussion paper for public comment on the range of safety issues to be examined during the review will be released soon.
+A discussion paper for public comment on the range of safety issues to be examined during the review has also been released.

 Terms of reference